zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/configure-steps-pipelines.md

     )
 ```

-On DataQuality stage pipeline developer can pass `pd.DataFrame` used as a training dataset to be used as a reference dataset versus current inference one to apply Evidently and get Data Quality report back.
+On the DataQuality stage pipeline, developers can pass `pd.DataFrame` used as a training dataset to be used as a reference dataset versus the current inference one to apply Evidently and get DataQuality report back.
-With this we ensure that exactly same training dataset used during training phase will be used to compare with inference dataset here.
+With this, we ensure that the exact same training dataset used during the training phase will be used to compare with the inference dataset here.

 ```python
     ########## DataQuality stage  ##########